Nakayama Miki: Revelation

-On 26 October 1837, Nakayama Miki's eldest son, Shūji, felt an acute pain in his leg while sowing barley in the fields.
+On 26 October 1837 (12 December in the Gregorian calendar), Nakayama Miki's eldest son, Shūji, felt an acute pain in his leg while sowing barley in the fields.
 A village doctor named Gensuke was summoned to treat the leg.
-When Shūji's condition did not improve, the family called for Nakatano Ichibei, a shugenja (ascetic monk) who was renowned in the area for his healing rituals.
+When Shūji's condition did not improve, the family called for Nakatano Ichibei (中野市兵衛), a shugenja (ascetic monk) who was renowned in the area for his healing rituals.
 Ichibei offered prayers on three occasions, but after each time Shūji had only temporary relief before the pain returned.
 After Zenbei, Miki's husband, made another entreaty to Ichibei, he agreed to conduct an incantation (yosekaji), a ritual intended to invoke the Buddha's compassion.
 Over the course of a year, the incantation was conducted nine times.

 When Miki and Zenbei had sudden physical pains on the evening of 23 October 1838, Zenbei sent a messenger to Ichibei, who on that day was visiting his relatives in Shoyashiki for a local festival.
 Ichibei held another incantation the following morning.
 However, as the woman who regularly served as his medium, Soyo, was not available, he asked Miki to serve as medium instead.
 In the middle of the incantation, Tenrikyo's doctrine asserts that Miki had her first divine revelation.

 After the first revelation, Miki remained in a trance while the Nakayama family discussed how to respond to the request.
 Over three days, the family made several refusals, asking the divine presence to leave, but with each refusal Miki's trance grew in intensity and her responses became more severe.
 Then, at eight o'clock on the morning on 26 October 1838, Miki's husband Zenbei accepted the invitation on the family's behalf and her trance stopped.
 On this day, according to Tenrikyo's doctrine, Nakayama Miki was settled as the Shrine of Tsukihi and the Tenrikyo teachings were founded.

 Poverty and ministry

 For the three years or so following the revelation, Miki secluded herself in a storehouse.
 In the 1840s, Miki gradually gave away her personal belongings and the possessions of the Nakayama family.
 Then Miki requested that her husband Zenbei dismantle the main house, starting with the roof tiles at the southeast corner followed by the tiles on the northeast corner and the gable walls.

-In 1848, she began to give sewing lessons at her home, and in 1852 her daughter Oharu was married to Kajimoto Sojiro, the younger brother of one of the sewing students.
+In 1848, she began to give sewing lessons at her home, and in 1852 her daughter Oharu was married to Kajimoto Sojirō (梶本惣治郎), the younger brother of one of the sewing students.
 Around this time, her son Shūji opened a classroom at home and began to instruct the village children in reading and writing.

 On 22 February 1853, Miki's husband Zenbei died.
-In the same year, the dismantling of the Nakayama house was completed, and Miki sent her youngest daughter Kokan to Naniwa (in present day Osaka) to chant the divine name, thus marking the first instance of missionary work in the Tenrikyo tradition.
+In the same year, the dismantling of the Nakayama house was completed, and Miki sent her youngest daughter Kokan to Naniwa (in present-day Osaka) to chant the divine name, thus marking the first instance of missionary work in the Tenrikyo tradition.